g3tsyst3m/g3tsyst3m.github.io/_posts/2026-06-26-How to Create a Makeshift C2 with Claude Code as the Operator.md

         backoff = min(backoff * 2, MAX_BACKOFF)
 ```

-Two things here that are easy to miss. `except BaseException` (not `Exception`) is intentional -- `KeyboardInterrupt` and `SystemExit` are not subclasses of `Exception`, so catching `Exception` only would silently swallow a Ctrl+C and keep the agent running.
-And the `else: time.sleep(BEACON_INTERVAL)` on the no-tasks branch is critical -- without it, when the long poll returns empty the agent hammers the beacon endpoint in a tight loop.
+Two things here that are easy to miss. `except BaseException` (not `Exception`) is intentional.  `KeyboardInterrupt` and `SystemExit` are not subclasses of `Exception`, so catching `Exception` only would silently swallow a Ctrl+C and keep the agent running.
+And the `else: time.sleep(BEACON_INTERVAL)` on the no-tasks branch is critical.
+Without it, when the long poll returns empty the agent hammers the beacon endpoint in a tight loop.

 Results are bundled into the next beacon rather than making a separate HTTP call.
 Each beacon is one POST: check in, receive tasks, submit results from the previous cycle.